willy23martin/coding-challenges/william-martin-chavez-ruby-challenge/README.md

 Fist, you have to go to the *rails_web_server* folder in your **CLI**.

 ### A) Configure and set the RubyOnRails-Web-Server-MemcachedClient
-1. In order to set the last SASL authentication mooveit´s password to be used in the RubyOnRails-WebServer-MemcachedClient, go to the *rails_web_server/config/production.rb* file and modify the **:password** value to the mooveit´s.
-2. **[Install Ruby version 2.6.5p114.](https://rubyinstaller.org/)** in your local environment.
+1. **[Install Ruby version 2.6.5p114.](https://rubyinstaller.org/)** in your local environment.
-3. **[Install Gem Rails version 6.0.2.2](https://rubygems.org/gems/rails/versions/6.0.2.2)** in your local environment.
+2. **[Install Gem Rails version 6.0.2.2](https://rubygems.org/gems/rails/versions/6.0.2.2)** in your local environment.
-4. Execute the following command in order to install all the dependencies: `bundle install`.
+3. Execute the following command in order to install all the dependencies: `bundle install`.
-5. Execute the following command in order to check dependencies files: `yarn install --check-files`.
+4. Execute the following command in order to check dependencies files: `yarn install --check-files`.
 5. Execute the following command in order to pack the bundle: `rails webpacker:install`.
-7. Finally change the name of the *.application.yml* file to *application.yml* in order to set the following environment variables:
+6. Finally change the name of the *.application.yml* file to *application.yml* in order to set the following environment variables:

-         4.1) MEMCACHED_SERVER_IP: "the IP address of the memcached server installed in step 3.1 of Memcached section."
+         6.1) MEMCACHED_SERVER_IP: "the IP address of the memcached server installed in step 3.1 of Memcached section."
-         4.2) MEMCACHED_SERVER_PORT: "the IP address of the memcached server installed in step 3.1 of Memcached section.
+         6.2) MEMCACHED_SERVER_PORT: "the IP address of the memcached server installed in step 3.1 of Memcached section.
 11211 by default."
-         4.3) MEMCACHED_SERVER_SASL_USER: "mooveit"
+         6.3) MEMCACHED_SERVER_SASL_USER: "mooveit"
-         4.4) MEMCACHED_SERVER_SASL_PASSWORD: "the password that you defined in step 7. of Memcached Server."
+         6.4) MEMCACHED_SERVER_SASL_PASSWORD: "the password that you defined in step 7. of Memcached Server."

 ### B) Testing the MemcachedClient commands: